sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 - A single, simple command to partially update SONiC configuration according to a patch of updates
 - A single, simple command to take a checkpoint of the full current SONiC config
 - A single, simple command to fully rollback current SONiC configs with to a checkpoint
-- [low-priority] A single simple command to fully replace current SONiC configs with a full config provided by an external user/system.
+- [low-priority] A single simple command to fully replace current SONiC configs with a full config provided by an external user.
 - Other commands to list checkpoints, delete checkpoints
 - The patch of updates should follow a standard notation.
 The [JSON Patch (RFC6902)](https://tools.ietf.org/html/rfc6902) notation should be used
 - Config rollback should be with minimum disruption to the device e.g. if reverting ACL updates DHCP should not be affected i.e. minimum-disruption rollback